OmerNeter/tweets_politics_project/README.md

 2. Users analysis (named network).
    2.1 distribution of counts of users
-   2.2 slopes on log-log scale ( we came into concousion that the users are NOT distributed by a power law, but it is some type of long tail.
+   2.2 slopes on log-log scale ( we came into conclusion that the users are NOT distributed by a power law, but it is some type of long tail.
    2.3 PLMSE computation.

-3. Network analisis (named network)
+3. Network analysis (named network)
-The excell table in the main root directory includes links to all datasets used in the work.
+The excel table named Network_datasets in the main root directory includes links to all datasets used in the work.
+The data from which we constructed the networks was downloaded from 2 different sources.
+   3.1 csv files (Kaggle, see link in code)
+   3.2 jsonl files (Zubiaga, A. (2018).
+A longitudinal assessment of the persistence of twitter datasets.
+Journal of the Association for Information Science and Technology, 69(8), 974-984.)

 4. images - images produced during the project, not all images are included in the article.